boctulus/proper-input/README.md

 ProperInput allows you to dynamically control whether the `step` attribute is enforced or not, using the `enforceStep()` method.

+This way it's possible to disable the step when a value is entered by the user in the <INPUT>, making it valid only when it gets increased/decreased.
+This prevents a 100 from being rounded to 99, for example, if the step is 33 with a min of zero.

 ```javascript
 enforceStep(value): Enables or disables step enforcement.
 ```